badgersow/lock-error-snitch/README.md

 * you don't see the owner of the lock in thread dump
 * if you look at the owner in heap dump, this owner would be killed or doing unrelated job

-Once this error is detected, only restart can help.
+Once this error is detected, only JVM restart can help.

 #### How it works

-Java agent loads before main() method is called and instruments bytecode of the methods:
+Java agent loads before `main()` method is called and instruments bytecode of the methods in standard Java classes:
 * `j.u.c.l.ReentrantLock#lock`
 * `j.u.c.l.ReentrantLock#unlock`
 * `j.u.c.l.ReentrantReadWriteLock$ReadLock#lock`